canjs/canjs/index.md

 ### Ease of use

 This site highlights the most important features of CanJS.
-But the library comes with thorough documentation and examples on [http://donejs.com/docs.html it's DoneJS documentation page].
+But the library comes with thorough documentation and examples on [it's DoneJS documentation page](http://donejs.com/docs.html).
 There example apps for each library, and several example apps for jQuery.

-Finally, CanJS is supported by Bitovi, formerly Jupiter Consulting.
+ALso, CanJS is supported by Bitovi, formerly [Jupiter Consulting](http://jupiterjs.com).
 We are extremely active on the forums.
 And should the need arise, we provide support, training, and development.

 ### Saftey